By Brian Sheinberg, ChannelWeb

 can be sent out to attendees with a URL and access code if

 desired.
-Additionally, all RHUB appliances include audio
+Additionally, all RHUB servers include audio

 conference call service at no extra cost.
 Although it is not a